galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/preamble.md

 # Introduction

 This tutorial is the part of [Single-cell RNA-seq: Case Study]({% link topics/single-cell/index.md %}) series and focuses on generating a single cell matrix using Alevin ({% cite srivastava2019alevin %}) in bash command line.
 It is a replication of the [previous tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin/tutorial.md %}) and will guide you through the same steps that you followed in the previous tutorial and will give you more understanding of what is happening ‘behind the scenes’ or ‘inside the tools’ if you will.
-As a recap, we fill go from raw FASTQ files to a cell x gene data matrix in AnnData format.
+As a recap, we will go from raw FASTQ files to a cell x gene data matrix in AnnData format.
 After completing the previous tutorial you should already know what is a data matrix and AnnData format.
 We will perform the following steps:
 1. Getting the appropriate files
 2. Making a transcript-to-gene ID mapping
 3. Creating Salmon index